The exact cause is not known. It is thought to be from overuse from:

-- Increasing your speed or running long distances too quickly
+- Increasing speed or running long distances too quickly

-- Suddenly adding strenuous hills or stair climbing to your exercise routine
+- Suddenly adding hills or stair climbing to an exercise routine

 Symptoms of tendinopathy may include:

-- Swelling in the area of the Achilles tendon
+- Swelling at the tendon

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.